How to Upgrade the Linux Kernel on CentOS and Rocky Linux

 Step 3: Enable the ELRepo Repository

-To install the new kernel version, a new repository (ELRepo repository) needs to be enabled.
+To install the new kernel version, a new ELRepo repository needs to be enabled.
+To do that, run:

 sudo rpm --import https://www.elrepo.org/RPM-GPG-KEY-elrepo.org

-The previous command installs the GPG key for the ELRepo repository.
-This is important – CentOS will not allow the installation of an unsigned software package.
-The GPG key provides a digital signature to verify that the software is authentic.
+The command has no output but installs the GPG key for the ELRepo repository.
+This is important, as the system does not allow the installation of an unsigned software package.
+The GPG key provides a digital signature to verify the software is authentic.

 Next, install the ELRepo repository by executing the following command: